smeyer-smartsheet/recruiting-with-ai/index.md

 A: Upload examples of communications that exemplify your company voice, and specifically instruct the AI to match that tone and style.
 Always review and edit AI-generated content before sending.

-This document was mostly generated with an AI Assistant, but to ensure accuracey, it has been reviewed and edited by a human.
+This document was mostly generated with an AI Assistant, but to ensure accuracy, it has been reviewed and edited by a human.
 </div>
 </div>